The Power of Journaling: Healing, Clarity, and Self-Discovery

 Upheavals

-“Emotional upheavals touch every part of our lives,” Pennebaker has been quoted as saying.
+“Emotional upheavals touch every part of our lives,” Pennebaker has said.
 “You don’t just lose a job, you don’t just get divorced.
-These things affect all aspects of who we are — our financial situation, our relationships with others, our views of ourselves. … Writing helps us focus and organize the experience.”(2) Learning When we choose to learn from our own experiences because of what we write, it is so beautifully valuable.
+These things affect all aspects of who we are—our financial situation, our relationships with others, our views of ourselves… Writing helps us focus and organize the experience.”

 Emotional Freedom Technique